idriswardere/finger-counter/README.md

 # Conclusion

 There were 2 goals I was attempting to reach when creating this model: Learn how to effectively use Tensorflow and count fingers on a hand.
 This experience helped me get really close at achieving both.
 I learned a lot about different Python packages useful for image processing and machine learning, including tensorflow, and I managed to reach a validation accuracy of 100% during training.
 The model's results on real world data, however, definitely had a lot of room to improve.

+In the future, I might consider using thresholding techniques to improve the model's real world performance.
+It would likely make the model much more translatable and improve overall accuracy.